umlx5h/LLPlayer/README.md

 ## ❓ FAQ

-#### Q: Does ASR or OCR require network communication?
+#### Q: Does ASR or OCR or translation require network communication?

-AI subtitle generation (ASR) and OCR subtitles are all performed locally.
+ASR (auto-generated subtitles) and OCR subtitles are all performed locally.
 Therefore, no network communication occurs at all.

 However, the model needs to be downloaded only once for the first time, and this is the only place where network communication occurs.

-Network communication is required when using the translation function, but this is an optional feature, so it is possible to choose not to communicate at all.
+Translation works locally if you choose Ollama or LM Studio API.
 Your privacy is fully guaranteed because it is free and OSS.

-#### Q: How can I speed up the ASR?
+#### Q: How can I speed up the ASR? (whisper.cpp)

 By default, only the CPU is used to generate subtitles.
 Setting `Threads` to `2 or more` from the ASR settings may improve performance.